oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_GPU_numba-dpex_Genetic_Algorithm/README.md

-# `Genetic Algorithms on GPU using Intel® Distribution of Python numba-dpex` Sample
+# `Genetic Algorithms on GPU using Intel® Distribution for Python numba-dpex` Sample

-The `Genetic Algorithms on GPU using Intel® Distribution of Python numba-dpex` sample shows how to implement a general generic algorithm (GA) and offload computation to GPU using numba-dpex.
+The `Genetic Algorithms on GPU using Intel® Distribution for Python numba-dpex` sample shows how to implement a general genetic algorithm (GA) and offload computation to a GPU using numba-dpex.

-| Area                    | Description
+| Property                    | Description
 | :---                    | :---
+| Category                | Code Optimization
 | What you will learn     | How to implement the genetic algorithm using the Data-parallel Extension for Numba* (numba-dpex)?
 | Time to complete        | 8 minutes
-| Category                | Code Optimization

->**Note**: The libraries used in this sample are available in Intel® Distribution for Python* as part of the [Intel® AI Analytics Toolkit (AI Kit)](https://software.intel.com/en-us/oneapi/ai-kit).
+>**Note**: The libraries used in this sample are available in Intel® Distribution for Python* [Intel® Distribution for Python*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/distribution-for-python.html).

 ## Purpose

-In this sample, you will create and run the general genetic algorithm and optimize it to run on GPU using Intel® Distribution for Python* numba-dpex.
-You will learn what are selection, crossover and mutation, and how to adjust those methods from general genetic algorithm to a specific optimization problem which is the Traveling Salesman Problem.
+In this sample, you will create and run the general genetic algorithm and optimize it to run on GPU using the Intel® Distribution for Python* numba-dpex.
+You will learn what are selection, crossover, and mutation, and how to adjust those methods from general genetic algorithm to a specific optimization problem which is the Traveling Salesman Problem.

 ## Prerequisites